 Some of the solutions are:

-- Apply 301 redirect to those URLs that lead to the same content;
+- Apply 301 redirects to those URLs that lead to the same content;

 - Rewrite the product description provided by the manufacturer;